 Walking guided tour: Saintes, the bimillennial city

-Founded in the 1st century, Saintes is today labelled "City of Art and History".
+Founded in the first century, Saintes has earned the label of a "City of Art and History".

-On the banks of the Charente river, Saintes offers an exceptional architectural and religious heritage that should not be missed.
+Nestled along the banks of the Charente river, this city boasts an impressive architectural and religious heritage that should not be missed.

-- The vestiges of the Gallo-Roman amphitheatre, now known as the"Saintes Arena", is the most important vestige of the ancient capital of the Roman province of Aquitaine.
+now known as the"Saintes Arena".
+This is the most significant relic of the former capital of the Roman province of Aquitaine.

-- Germanicus Roman arch, once erected at the entrance of a Roman bridge, now disappeared and saved thanks to Prosper Mérimée.
+which once stood at the entrance of a now-vanished Roman bridge and was rescued thanks to Prosper Mérimée.

-- St. Eutropius Basilica built from 1081 by the monks of Cluny around the St. Eutropius tomb; he was the first bishop of Saintes.
-It is certainly one of the most interesting religious buildings of the Saintonge, both for its layout, its antiquity and the exceptional Romanesque ornamentation of the columns heads.
+built by the monks of Cluny around 1080s around the tomb of St. Eutropius tomb, the first bishop of Saintes.
+It is undoubtedly one of the most interesting religious buildings in Saintonge, known for its layout, its antiquity and the exceptional Romanesque ornamentation of the columns heads.

 - The services of a licensed tour guide for a guided tour up to 3 hours